Penalties for Failure to Notify: Calculating the penalty: Introduction

 There may be higher maximum penalty percentages for a failure to notify where

-- the failure involves an offshore matter and
+- the failure involves an offshore matter or offshore transfer and

 Reduction for disclosure - all penalties